UHP: Nephi traffic stop for suspected window tint violation allegedly turns up drugs, stolen vehicle, illegal financial cards | Gephardt Daily

 A records check showed the vehicle and its license plate were listed as stolen, says an affidavit filed by a UHP officer.

-After the odor of narcotics was detected coming from the car, a search turned up marijuana and paraphernalia, according to arrest documents filed for driver Dustin Wilhelm Dunham, 37, and passenger Justice Nichole Varas, 27.
+After the odor of narcotics was detected coming from the car, a search turned up marijuana and paraphernalia, according to arrest documents filed for driver Dustin Wilhelm Dunham, 37, and passenger Justice Nichole Vargas, 27.
 The paraphernalia consisted of glass pipes used to smoke marijuana and meth, the affidavits say.

 Also found were “five financial cards belonging to others in the vehicle, as well as a list of many more credit card numbers, names associated with the cards, addresses, and security codes.